 B.A.
 Honours Criminology and Criminal Justice

 Admission to Criminology and Criminal Justice with advanced standing and transfer within the B.A. to CCJ by change of major is limited.
 Students require a minimum overall CGPA of 7.50 and will be admitted to the Honours program.
-Access to the General degree is limited to CCJ Honours registered students who apply to transfer and to Algonquin College students governed by the Articulation Agreement noted below.
+Access to the General degree is limited to CCJ Honours registered students who apply to transfer and to graduates of the Algonquin College Police Foundations program.

 Direct Admission to the First Year of the Co-op Option

-Anthropology and Sociology, Communication and Media Studies, English, European and Russian Studies, French, History, Law, Political Science, Psychology
+Anthropology and Sociology, English, European and Russian Studies, French, History, Law, Political Science, Psychology

 - meet the required overall admission cut-off average and prerequisite course average.
 These averages may be higher than the stated minimum requirements;